home-assistant/home-assistant.io/source/_integrations/sensoterra.markdown

 ha_quality_scale: silver
 ---

-This integration interacts with your [Sensoterra](https://sensoterra.com) soil moisture probes by communicating with the public [Sensoterra Customer API](https://monitor.sensoterra.com/api/v3/) through HTTPS.
+This integration communicates with your [Sensoterra](https://sensoterra.com) soil moisture probes using the public [Sensoterra Customer API](https://monitor.sensoterra.com/api/v3/) via HTTPS.

 ## Pre-requisites

-- You need to own registered Sensoterra soil moisture probes.
+Soil moisture probes can be purchased at Sensoterra.com.
+Create a free account in the Sensoterra app and register your probes.
+The Sensoterra Home Assistant integration needs your credentials to obtain a token to access your probe data.

 ## Sensors

-The integration offers a few sensors per probe:
+The integration provides the following sensors for each probe:

 - Soil moisture (either in volumetric-% or in SI)
 - Temperature